Raza2715/Raza2715/README.md

 - 👋 Hi, I’m @Raza2715
 -    Python done now working on Next.js
 - 💞️ I’m looking to collaborate with opportunity for growth and development
--     I’m living in Dubai
+-     Life is in Dubai
 - 📫 How to reach me Razasd7506@gmail.com

 <!---